 We can use the not equal symbol to compare the results of formulas rather than executing the formulas first and then using the not equal formula to compare.

-Here’s how to use Google Sheets if not equal Google Sheets for area comparison:
+Here’s how to use Google Sheets Not Equal To for area comparison:

 Step 1: Select an empty cell next to the data set